-The Chicago Bears (3-6) released their first injury report ahead of Sunday’s Week 10 game against the Detroit Lions (2-6), where there were a couple of notable injuries.
+The Chicago Bears (3-6) released their second injury report ahead of Sunday’s Week 10 game against the Detroit Lions (2-6), where there were a couple of notable injuries.

-Heading into this Week 10 matchup against the Lions, the Bears have a couple of starters listed on the injury report.
-That includes defensive end Al-Quadin Muhammad and Kindle Vildor, who was hurt in last Sunday’s game.
+Heading into this Week 10 matchup against the Lions, the Bears have a few starters listed on the injury report.
+The new additions include cornerback Jaylon Johnson and right guard Teven Jenkins.

-Here’s a look at the full injury report from Wednesday’s practice:
+Here’s a look at the full injury report from Thursday’s practice:

 Did not practice